 Patient activity was impacted by the COVID-19 coronavirus global pandemic in fiscal year 2021.
-Active patients diagnosed, treated, and/or seen in follow-up clinics decreased (2.9)% to 42,955 in 2021 compared to a 6.6% increase in 2020.
-Outpatient visits decreased (4.1)% to 268,329 in 2021 compared to a 5.6% increase in 2020.
+Active patients diagnosed, treated, and/or seen in follow-up clinics increased 7.7% to 46,278 in 2022 compared to a (2.9)% decrease in 2021.
+Outpatient visits increased 7.7% to 288,758 in 2022 compared to a (4.2)% decrease in 2021.

 The Roswell Park campus is 29 acres located in the heart of the 110 acre Buffalo Niagara Medical Campus ("BNMC") near downtown Buffalo.
-The Facilities are comprised of 16 major buildings totaling over 2 million square feet of space of which more than 600,000 gross square feet is dedicated to research in the form of laboratory, laboratory support, office and shared resource space.
-Six of the buildings are utilized for wet/dry research and have new or renovated laboratory space.
-The Center is a facility licensed for and operating 133 beds, 16 ambulatory care centers offering 32 different specialties and outpatient treatment centers for chemotherapy and radiation medicine.
-Clinical services include a 14-bed Blood and Marrow Transplant Center and satellite ambulatory facilities in Amherst, NY and Niagara Falls, NY.
-The Pediatric Oncology/Hematology program is a joint initiative with the John R. Oishei Children's Hospital of Buffalo and UBMD pediatric practice delivering 90% of all hematology/oncology services for children in the 8-county WNY region for more than 40 years.
+The Facilities are comprised of 16 major buildings totaling over 2 million square feet of space of which more than 600,000 gross square feet is dedicated to research in the form of laboratory, laboratory support, office and shared resource space, including buildings utilized for wet/dry research.
+The Center is a facility licensed for and operating 133 beds, including a 14-bed Bone Marrow Transplant unit.
+Roswell Park operates 16 ambulatory care centers offering 35 different specialties, including satellite clinics in Amherst, NY and Niagara Falls, NY, in addition to outpatient treatment centers for chemotherapy, imaging services, and radiation medicine.
+As part of Roswell's joint initiative with the John R. Oishei Children's Hospital of Buffalo and UBMD pediatric practice, the shared Pediatric Oncology/Hematology program delivers 90% of all hematology/oncology services to children in the 8-county Western New York (WNY) region.

 The Roswell Park Care Network was established as a network of community cancer centers that allow patients easier access to Roswell's comprehensive cancer care - a level of care that can only be provided from a National Cancer Institute-designated comprehensive cancer center.
 Included within the Roswell Park Care Network are our Community oncology care which is delivered through RPCI Oncology, PC ("RPCIO").
 RPCIO is a professional service corporation that is captive to the Center.
 RPCIO maintains the following six physician practice locations - Jamestown Medical Oncology and Hematology in Jamestown, NY; Breast Care of Western New York in Amherst, NY; Roswell Park Hematology Oncology Southtowns in Orchard Park NY); Roswell Park Hematology Oncology Northtowns in Amherst, NY; Roswell Park Urology of Niagara Falls, NY; and Roswell Park Dermatology in Depew, NY.
-To further outreach to the community, the Roswell Park Care Network includes Radiation Oncology services at Cayuga Medical Center in Ithaca, NY; Radiation Oncology services at Upper Allegheny Health System in Olean, NY and Bradford, PA; Radiation Oncology services at Oneida Health Cancer Center in Oneida, NY, Radiation Oncology services at Niagara Falls Memorial Medical Center in Niagara Falls, NY.
+To further outreach to the community, the Roswell Park Care Network includes Radiation Oncology services at Cayuga Medical Center in Ithaca, NY; Radiation Oncology services at Upper Allegheny Health System in Olean, NY and Bradford, PA; Radiation Oncology services at Oneida Health Cancer Center in Oneida, NY, Radiation Oncology services in Orchard Park, NY, and medical oncology and hematology services at Niagara Falls Memorial Medical Center in Niagara Falls, NY, Samaritan Medical Center in Watertown, NY, Oneida Healthcare in Oneida, NY and Ellis Medicine in Schenectady, NY.